DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/06_guide_DIY.md

 1. Choose Layout > Table of Contents Styles and then click New in the dialog box that appears.
 The New Table of Contents Style dialog box will now appear.
 ![Image](images/InD_TOC_1_new.png)
-2. Fill in a the Title, for example 'Contents'.
+2. Fill in the Title, for example 'Contents'.
 This will be used for the heading above the generated table of contents.
 Then choose which paragraph style to apply to that heading.
 3. Choose which types of paragraph will be used to populate the table of contents, such as headings or chapter names.
 4. Click More Options on the upper right-hand side of the dialog box (if this option is already selected, the option Fewer Options will appear instead).
 5. In the area titled Style, choose which style to apply to each type of element in the table of contents.
 It's a good idea to create special styles for these elements.